markegge/fhwa_pm3/README.md

 # FHWA PM3 NPMRDS Travel Time Reliability Processing Tools

 NPMRDS Travel Time data is genearlly too voluminous to be effectively managed or manipulated using "common" desktop tools such as Microsoft Excel or Tableau.
-This repository provides some scripts and tools for effectively working with voluminous NPMRDS data.
+This repository provides some scripts and tools written in R for effectively working with voluminous NPMRDS data.

 ## Installation